Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 These problems are even more common on city balconies, where space, light and wind can make cultivation more difficult than in a backyard vegetable garden.

-In this article we will look at Most common mistakes in the balcony vegetable garden and especially how to avoid them, with practical examples and simple solutions.
+In this article we will see the most common mistakes in the balcony garden and above all how to avoid them, with practical examples and simple solutions.

 If you are starting now or want to improve your crop, this information can really make a difference.